cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 ![work_flow](./pd/bldg/work_flow.svg)

 > Figure 5.
 Workflow for building simulation by using `dm4bem` module.
+The `dm4bem` functions are in bold letters.

 The [workflow](https://en.m.wikipedia.org/wiki/Workflow) for modeling and simulation with [dm4bem](dm4bem.py) is (Figure 5):